mawright/nd-rotary-encodings/README.md

 <img src="images/memory_backward.png" width="500"/> <img src="images/walltime_backward.png" width="500"/>

-Similar to the forward pass, our implementation brings marginal memory consumption from apparent high-degree polynomial scaling to a linear increase above the No-RoPE case.
+Similar to the forward pass, our implementation brings marginal memory consumption from apparent high-degree polynomial scaling to a constant multiplicative increase above the No-RoPE case.

 The trends in walltime are also similar, with the reference implementation adding a marginally large walltime increase and ours adding a small factor that washes out at moderate to high resolutions.